ivov/eslint-plugin-n8n-nodes-base/README.md

 ### User-defined defaults

-In the `community` ruleset, you can define your own defaults for the `*-still-default` rules:
+In the `community` ruleset, the five `*-still-default` rules allow you to define your own default values:

 ```js
 {